httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 +--------------------+    the last record is smaller
 ~~~

-The record size determines the length of each portion of plaintext that is
-enciphered, with the exception of the final record, which is necessarily
-smaller.
-The record size ("rs") is included in the content coding header (see
-{{header}}).

 AEAD_AES_128_GCM produces ciphertext 16 octets longer than its input plaintext.
 Therefore, the length of each enciphered record other than the last is equal to
 the value of the "rs" parameter plus 16 octets.
-To prevent an attacker from
+If the final record ends on a
-truncating a stream, an encoder MUST append a record that contains only padding
+record boundary, the encoder MUST append a record that contains contains only
-and is smaller than the full record size if the final record ends on a record
+padding and is smaller than the full record size.
+A receiver MUST fail to
-boundary.
-A receiver MUST fail to decrypt if the final record ciphertext is
+decrypt if the final record ciphertext is less than 18 octets in size or equal
-less than 18 octets in size or equal to the record size plus 16 (that is, the
+to the record size plus 16 (that is, the size of a full encrypted record).
-size of a full encrypted record).
-Valid records always contain at least two
+Valid records always contain at least two octets of padding and a 16 octet
-octets of padding and a 16 octet authentication tag.
+authentication tag.

-Each record contains between 2 and 65537 octets of padding, inserted into a
+Each record contains a 2 octet padding length field and between 0 and 65535
-record before the enciphered content.
-Padding consists of a two octet unsigned
+octets of padding, inserted into a record before the enciphered content.
+The
-integer in network byte order, followed that number of zero-valued octets.
-A
+padding length is a two octet unsigned integer in network byte order; padding is
-receiver MUST fail to decrypt if any padding octet other than the first two are
+that number of zero-valued octets.
+A receiver MUST fail to decrypt if any
-non-zero, or a record has more padding than the record size can accommodate.
+padding octet is non-zero, or a record has more padding than the record size can
+accommodate.

 The nonce for each record is a 96-bit value constructed from the record sequence
 number and the input keying material.
 Nonce derivation is covered in {{nonce}}.